 Gareth Thompson is a travel writer and self-diagnosed nomad.
-Although born in Northern Ireland, he has spent the last seven years on the road and has called everything from Belfast to Beijing, Bangkok to Bishkek home.
+Although born in Northern Ireland, he has spent the last seven years on the road and has called everything from Belfast to Beijing, and Bangkok to Bishkek home.
 He hopes to one day meet a generous older lady who will mistake his neurosis for genius and would love you to drop him a line.

 About Vietnam & Ho Chi Minh City